xplosionmind/old.tommi.space/pages/privacy.md

 Whenever you write me an email or you subscribe to the newsletter by clicking the box at the end of every page, I get your name and email address.
 It is not being shared with anyone; the only scenario which would obligate me to hand out your data is the one where I am forced by a legal action.
 I am going to promptly delete your data from my database if you request it.

-Temporarily, subscribers’ data and newsletters are handled with [Mailchimp](https://mailchimp.com "Mailchimp"), whose Privacy Policy is [here](https://mailchimp.com/legal "Mailchimp Legal")
+Temporarily, subscribers’ data and newsletters are handled with [Buttondown](https://buttondown.email "Buttondown"), whose Privacy Policy is [here](https://buttondown.email/privacy "Buttondown Privacy Policy")